euruko/call-for-papers-2014/christophe_philemotte-safety_nets_for_ruby/README.md

 # Safety Nets: Learn to code with confidence

-Ruby gives you a great power: such as easy Dependency Injection.
+Ruby gives you a great power, such as easy Duck Typing.
 As the saying goes, "With great power there must also comes great responsibility!"
 It comes at a price.
 We cannot afford to blow off everything when shipping.
 That's why it's important to put in place different strategies to help us to catch errors asap,